ebuyakin/maichat/docs/project_vision.md

 ### Technical Architecture

-**Pure Client-Side Implementation**: HTML/CSS/JavaScript only - no backend, no build tools, no server infrastructure.
+**Pure Client-Side Implementation**: HTML/CSS/JavaScript only — no backend server.
+Built and served with Vite for modular development.

-**Data Persistence**: localStorage for conversation history and user preferences.
+**Data Persistence**: IndexedDB for conversation history (via adapter) and local storage for lightweight preferences.

 **API Integration**: Direct browser fetch() calls to AI provider endpoints.